-Housing

-Goal 25: Provide adequate sites for a variety of housing opportunities to serve all residents

-Goal/Action # Policy/Action Status/Implementation

-25.1 Promote development of a variety of housing t ypes in terms of

-location, cost, design, style, type, and tenure, v vhile ensuring

-compatibility with adjacent uses of land.

-25.1A Support development of secondary dwelling In 2021 the city adopted its Permit-

-units, cluster housing, work/live units, co-op Ready Accessory Dwelling Unit

-housing, and other innovative housing types Program (PRADU), providing 18

-as allowed by the Zoning Code different ADU plans to prospective

-applicants free of charge.
-These

-ADU plans come pre-approved by

-the Building Division, meaning a

-streamlined permit process and

-significant savings for any interested

-ADU owner.
-This in turn will create

-more housing opportunities within

-single-family zoned neighborhoods.

-25.2 Strive to meet the City's fair share housing allocation based on the Regional Housing

-Needs Assessment.

-25.2A Develop an inventory of land suitable within In 2019 the city purchased 11.3

-the City for the development of housing for acres of vacant land and is currently

-all segments of the community. working with a housing developer

-who proposed to construct

-approximately +/-93 new homes on
+Housing Housing Goal 25: Provide adequate sites for a variety of housing opportunities to serve all residents Goal/Action # Policy/Action Status/Implementation 25.1 Promote development of a variety of housing types in terms of location, cost, design, style, type, and tenure, v while ensuring compatibility with adjacent uses of land.
+1 25.1A Support development of secondary dwelling In the 2022 year alone, the City units, cluster housing, work/live units, co-op issued 32 building permits for the housing, and other innovative housing types construction of Accessory Dwelling as allowed by the Zoning Code Units (ADUs).
+Six of these permits were from the City's Permit-Ready Accessory Dwelling Unit Program (PRADU), providing 18 differen plans to prospective applicants of charge.
+This is all part of the efforts to create more housing opportunities within single-famil zoned neighborhoods.
+25.2 Strive to meet the City's fair share housing allo cation based on the Regional Housing Needs Assessment.
+25.2A Develop an inventory of land suitable within In 2022, a development proposal for the City for the development of housing for the 11.34-acre property near Sylvan all segments of the community.
+Corners was received.
+The plan includes 95 single-family, detached for-sale homes.
+The development concept will provide walkability to nearby retail and schools, and attract new families to the